 Some of the links in this post are affiliate links.
 All this means is that if you make a purchase through one of the links I have provided, I will earn a small commission as a result but the cost to you will remain exactly the same.

 São Miguel is an island that was made for road tripping.
 Away from the major cities (of which there is one – its capital city, Ponta Delgada), the tarmac roads are largely traffic-free, save for the odd herd or two of cows, and the only obstacle you’ll encounter is deciding which of the island’s countless miradouros (viewpoints) you should stop at.

-To make this decision a little easier, I’ve created a list of my favourites, along with their approximate locations, what you can expect to find there and the kind of views they afford.
+To make this decision a little easier, I’ve created a list of my favourites, along with their approximate locations on a Sao Miguel map, what you can expect to find there and the kind of views they afford.
 Of course there are many more that – for me at least – remain undiscovered, so if you know of any others I should be adding to this list, please let me know!

 One of the easiest viewpoints to find for some of the best views of the lakes of Sete Cidades, Miradouro da Vista do Rei is located right on the main EN9-1A highway from Ponta Delgada to Sete Cidades.
 Keep an eye out for the abandoned hotel, Monte Palace (a large grey concrete structure), which is directly opposite the viewpoint.

 On the far western edge of the island, Miradouro da Ponta do Escalvado is located almost at the half way point between Mosteiros and Ferraria, and will afford you some fantastic views of the village of Mosteiros, and of the islets that earned it its name.

 There’s nowhere nearby to park your rental car, so you’ll just have to pull up as close to the side of the road as you can manage, climb up on to the wall to take your shots and jump back in again!

 3 | Miradouro do Pico da Barrosa